tinkerhubmace/tinkerhubmace/README.md

 ### Hi there 👋

-# Welcome to TinkerHub MACE 💻
+# Welcome to TinkerHub MACE! 🤩
 ![](minions-yay.gif)

 ### We are a peer learning community, creating exposure in the field of tech.
 Let's connect, explore and inspire change together! 👯

 ----

 ## What are we upto right now?